 - h.
-The dollar threshold utilized to determine Type A programs was \$750,000. - i.
-The AppleTree Early Learning Public Charter School did qualify as a low-risk auditee. - II.
+The threshold used for distinguishing between Type A and Type B programs was \$750,000. - i.
+The AppleTree Early Learning Public Charter School qualified as a low-risk auditee. - II.
 Findings relating to the financial statements which are required to be reported in accordance with Government Auditing Standards